morzh/Facial-Landmarks-Annotation-Tool/README.md

 - [CMake](https://cmake.org/) 3.5.0-rc3
 - [Qt](http://www.qt.io/) 5.5.1 32-bit

-The "Fit Landmarks" menu option (in "Tools/CSIRO Face Analysis SDK" menu) requires an external executable called `fit-fit(.exe)` - even though its absence does not prevent the FLAT tool from being compiled and used.
-Please check the [SDK web site](http://face.ci2cv.net/) and [the source code of my port to Windows/Linux](https://github.com/luigivieira/face-analysis-sdk).
-The option for an external dependence (instead of source code integration) is only to make the compilation of this project simpler and its usage broader.

 ## Building

 1. Use CMake to configure and generate the environment.
 I suggest using the folder `build`, since it is the one ignored by gitignore.